runnndmc/JS-CheatSheet/arrays.md

 seperator(optional) - Specifies a string to seperate each pair of adjacent elements of the array.
 The seperator is converted to a string if necessary.

----> If the seperator is ommited, the array elements are separated with a comma.
+---> If the seperator is omitted, the array elements are separated with a comma.

 ```
 const arr = ["Wine", "Beer", "Liquor", "Seltzer"]